Kyoto Koka University ロゴ

 Exercises and practical training in our on-campus clinic

 The Koka Memory Loss and Frail Clinic is a clinic located on campus for dementia and frail prevention, headed by a full-time faculty member (physician) of the Department of Speech-language Hearing Therapy.
 Faculty members of this major are involved in medical treatment and examinations as speech therapists and physicians.
-The clinic is also used as a place for student exercises and practical training, allowing students to experience and learn about real-life local medical care and interprofessional work firsthand.
+The clinic is also used as a place for student exercises and practical training, allowing students to experience and learn about real-life community healthcare and interprofessional work firsthand.

-3.Become a specialist who can respond to team medical care
+3.Become a specialist who can respond to team-based healthcare

 Excellent education through collaboration with other departments for multidisciplinary cooperation

 Teamwork with other disciplines is essential for speech therapists.
 Our university is one of the best in the Kyoto and Shiga areas for training professionals in a wide range of fields, and we offer a full range of education for cooperation among multiple professions.
-The cross-faculty curriculum allows students to learn from each other, transcending departmental boundaries, and fosters the practical skills necessary to be a member of a team medical care system.
+The cross-faculty curriculum allows students to learn from each other, transcending departmental boundaries, and fosters the practical skills necessary to be a member of a team-based healthcare system.

 4.Aiming for all students to take and pass the national examination

-From the first year, lessons and preparation for national examinations are linked to deepen basic academic skills and understanding of specialized subjects in a cyclical manner.
+From the first year, course contents and preparation for national examinations are linked to deepen basic academic skills and understanding of specialized subjects in a cyclical manner.
 In addition, teachers in charge of the course regularly check the progress of students and provide individual guidance.
 From the third year, students are able to overcome areas of weakness through small-group remedial classes tailored to each student's level of proficiency.
-After graduation, we continue to provide personal counseling and post-graduation seminars to support students in clinical work, graduate school, and those aiming to re-enter the workforce, or re-taking the national examinations.
+After graduation, we continue to provide personal counseling and post-graduation seminars to support students in clinical work, going on to graduate school, and those aiming to re-enter the workforce, or re-taking the national examinations.

 ▶︎TOPICS